-Device lab el An individual name used to identify multiple SHALO AUTH.
+Device label An individual name used to identify multiple SHALO AUTH.
 User PIN The password for when the user uses the device.
 It allows the use of protected private keys.
 SO PIN The password for management.
 It is used to reset the user PIN or to restore SHALO AUTH to the factory settings.
-This actus process does not offect any LI2E acquisity low functionality This setup process does not affect any U2F security key functionality.

-This setup process does not affect any U2F security key functionality.
-If you have registered SHALO AUTH as a U2F security key in a Web service before the above setup process, you can still continue to use the device in that service.
+This setup process does not affect any FIDO2 security key functionality.
+If you have registered SHALO AUTH as a FIDO2 security key in a Web service before the above setup process, you can still continue to use the device in that service.

 If you have previously used a SHALO AUTH device and want to set it up again, you must restore the device to the factory settings.
-When the device is restored to its factory settings, the U2F security key information in it is also removed.
+When the device is restored to its factory settings, the FIDO2 security key information in it is also removed.